 Creating Your Constitution

 Creating Your Constitution makes the constitution-making process accessible to rural South Africans.
 It is a tool to enable all citizens to understand and critically evaluate the concept and content of the Interim Constitution and to participate in the drafting of the final Constitution.
 Through the accompanying workbook, it offers a unique opportunity to people who have historically been excluded from the law and decision-making process to submit their concerns and demands to the Constitution Assembly which has committed itself to a participatory drafting process.
 Creating Your Constitution forms part of the Community Law Centre’s ongoing empowerment programmes towards rural self-sufficiency.

 About our Constitution

-The Community Law Centre`s new publication on South Africa`s final constitution, was launched on 21 March 1997, National Human Rights Day.
-This manual is the first in a series planned to make the Constitution a living document for everyone.
-Our constitution has received world-wide acclaim for its protection of fundamental human rights and promotion of a democratic culture.
-However, unless citizens are aware of their constitutional rights, they will not be able to recognize nor take action against human rights violations.
-This manual provides an overview of the Constitution, with a special focus on Bill of Rights, probing the implication and application of its contents.
+The Community Law Centre`s new publications on South Africa`s final Constitution, was launched on 21 March 1997, National Human Rights Day.
+This Manual is the first in a series planned to make the Constitution a living document for everyone.
+Our Constitution has received world-wide acclaim for its protection of fundamental human rights and promotion of a democratic culture.
+However, unless citizens are aware of their constitutional rights, they will not be able to recognise nor take action against human rights violations.
+This manual provides an overview of the Constitution, with a special focus on the Bill of Rights, probing the implication and application of its contents.
 The manual also details how to access the national machinery established to respond to human rights violations.
-The invitation thrown open to all to achieve their birthright; full equality and equal opportunity in a democratic South Africa.
+The invitation is thrown open to all to achieve their birthright: full equality and equal opportunity in a democratic South Africa.